 Much of our fly-fishing and fly-tying heritage was handed down to us from Great Britain. ... patterns were feather wing streamers.
 In England, wild game was ...

 Author: Tim Jacobs

 A complete guide to selecting, handling, and tying deer hair, with notes on using other hairs as well.
 Covers patterns for trout, bass, musky, and other species as well as important fishing techniques.

-...
-There the style of streamer with the complex feather wing that veils are no new
+An artist can always find someoriginate a number of patterns and to tie ...
+There the style of streamer with the complex feather wing that veils are no new ...

 Author: Judith Dunham